What Is a Portable Washing Machine and How Does It Work?

 These machines use significantly less water than full-size washers — roughly 10–15 litres per wash cycle compared to 50–100 litres for a regular machine.
 Power consumption is around 240 watts, which is negligible on your electricity bill.
 They run on a standard 5A plug point, so no special wiring is needed.

 Portable washers are perfect for bachelors, students in hostels or PGs, small families in rented apartments, and anyone who needs a secondary machine for delicates, baby clothes, kitchen towels, or pooja clothes.
 They're also useful for patients who need their clothes washed separately.
-If you have a family of 4+ and do heavy laundry, a full-size machine is a better investment.
+If you have a family of 4+ and do heavy laundry, a full-size machine is a better investment — check our guides to top load washing machines under Rs 15,000 or semi-automatic washing machines under Rs 15,000 for affordable full-size options.
+Also consider pairing your compact setup with a mini refrigerator under Rs 10,000 if you're in a PG or hostel.